Supervised Reward Inference: Background

 \subsection{Learning Behavior Models from Known Rewards}

-Reward inference models traditionally infer a completely unknown reward function $r$ by assuming that the trajectories $\{\tau_n\}$ are generated according to a specific, known mapping $b: \mathcal{R} \rightarrow \Pi$, where $\mathcal{R}$ is the space of reward functions \citep{Ramachandran2007bayesian, Skalse2022MisspecificationII}.
-However, some recent work has partially inverted this setting, instead assuming that the \textit{behavior model} is partially or completely unknown, but can be inferred from samples of human behavior collected for partially or completely known \textit{reward functions}.
+Reward inference models traditionally infer a completely unknown reward function $r$ by assuming that the trajectories $\{\tau_n\}$ are generated according to a specific, known behavior model $b: \mathcal{R} \rightarrow \Pi$, where $\mathcal{R}$ is the space of reward functions \citep{Ramachandran2007bayesian, Skalse2022MisspecificationII}.

+However, inferring rewards from behavior alone is fundamentally underdetermined unless one assumes a correct mapping from rewards to behavior (a planner/behavior model): the same observed behavior can typically be explained by many reward--planner pairs, and simplicity biases are insufficient to recover the agent’s ``true'' preferences in general \citep{armstrong2018occam}.
+Related no-free-lunch results from the corrupted-reward literature show that when the channel from latent reward to observed signals is unconstrained, any fixed algorithm can incur large regret in at least one observationally indistinguishable world \citep{everitt2017reinforcement}.
+Even when committing to a particular behavioral model class, inverse reward inference can be highly brittle to model misspecification, including in continuous-control settings \citep{Skalse2022MisspecificationII,hong2023sensitivity}.
+Consequently, behavior-only methods inevitably rely on strong assumptions about the reward-to-behavior map in order to demonstrate reasonable performance.

+A pragmatic solution is to introduce reward supervision by collecting behavior on tasks with known or labelable rewards, which can be used either to fit a behavior model (as in prior work) or, as we propose, to directly learn the inverse mapping from behavior to rewards.
 For example, \citet{reddy2018where}, \citet{enayati2018skill}, \citet{carrenomedrano2019incrementalestimationofusersexpertiselevel}, and \citet{ghosal2023effectmodelinghumanrationalitylevel} use demonstrations by humans in tasks with known rewards to infer parameters of their behavior models, such as their Boltzmann-rationality temperature parameter or their internal beliefs about the transition model, $p$; similarly, \citet{milliken2017modelinguserexpertiseforchoosinglevelsofsharedautonomy} estimate a human's expertise in a driving task using the knowledge that hitting obstacles is undesirable.
 Finally, in their first algorithm, \citet{shah2019feasibility} use a dataset of known reward functions and known policies to learn any behavior model that can be produced by a value iteration network in a tabular MDP.